astronomersiva/astroutils/README.md

     python darksky.py --colorize --splitmonths  2016 13.0 80.0 4

-List for the 2016, Location Chennai 80E 13N and minimum dark period of 4 hours.
+List for the year 2016, Location Chennai 80E 13N and minimum dark period of 4 hours.
 Also colorise weekends and split output by months.

     python darksky.py --colorize --splitmonths --weekends 2016 13.0 80.0 4

-List for the 2016, Location Chennai 80E 13N, weekends only and minimum dark period of 4 hours.
+List for the year 2016, Location Chennai 80E 13N, weekends only and minimum dark period of 4 hours.
 Also colorise weekends and split output by months.